sskellner/search-history/README.md

 # important!
 This project uses a dataset with my personal Google search history.
 For confidentiality purposes, I have not included the full dataset in this repo.
-Instead, I am running the demo with the full dataset at https://distracted-hamilton-eb023d.netlify.com
+I originally ran the demo with the full dataset on Netlify.
+However (2020), I am no longer running that demo.

 I may take this netlify site down after the project is graded.
 For this reason, I am including the deliverables (process slides, code, video, etc.) in this README below instead of on the netlify site.